iamvickyav/interview-preparation/Git/git-starter.md

 ---

+## Saving your changes in Git

+Saving your changes is nothing but doing a git commit

 ## Stages of a file
 Untracked: the file exists, but is not part of git's version control
 Staged: the file has been added to git's version control but changes have not been committed